alfin3/lisp-seq-cause-search/README.md

 2) choose a RANDOM POSITION in the current solution, and then choose the LITERAL whose deletion optimizes the objective function
 3) chose a RANDOM LITERAL in the current solution, and then choose the POSITION where the deletion of the literal optimizes the objective function

 If a defined enrichment threshold is reached, the best of 1-3 is always chosen.
 Otherwise, the best of 1-3 is chosen with some probability.
 With some probability, a random option of 1-3 is chosen.
-Finally, with some probability, a literal is added to the current solution.
+With some probability, a literal is added to the current solution.

 N: size of the data set of sequences <br/>
 T: number of time points in each sequence <br/>